abhaywebdeveloper/pagination/README.md

 # pagination
-custom pagination in core php  using datatable
+Custom Pagination in Core php  using Datatable